franpas12123/mern-blockchain-voting/README.md

 Web App which allows users to register, vote registered users, and record the transactions to a local blockchain or Kovan Test Network.

 ## Dependencies
+Follow the links and download it.
+Follow the instructions on how to download on Windows, Mac, or Linux.
 - NPM: https://nodejs.org
 - Truffle: https://github.com/trufflesuite/truffle
 - Ganache: http://truffleframework.com/ganache/
 - Metamask: https://metamask.io/
 - Infura: https://infura.io/
+- MongoDB: (Windows) https://docs.mongodb.com/v3.2/ or (Mac) https://docs.mongodb.com/v3.2/tutorial/install-mongodb-on-os-x/

 ## Step 1.
 Clone the project